 The lecture "Energy Economic" has the objective to apply economics to particular issues of energy markets, issues of energy distribution, investment in conventional and renewable energy, and energy storage.
 It gives an overview of key economic concepts which are applied to energy markets and highlights special conditions of these markets, such as the extraction of fossil fuels and the exploitation of renewable energy.

-As in the complementary course "Environmental Economics", the lecture highlights energy related externalities e.g. pollution by mining and extraction of fossil fuels, climate change due to increased CO2 cap and trade and concepts of support for energy saving measures and more sustainable technologies are emissions and other negative impacts of energy use.
-Concepts to regulate pollutants by economic incentives as discussed and valuated.
-Teaching methods Lecture with exercises in workgroups Entry requirements None Types of assessment Graded examination Requirements for the award of credit points Module exam grade 4.0 or better; Use of module (in other study programs)
+As in the complementary course "Environmental Economics", the lecture highlights energy related externalities e.g. pollution by mining and extraction of fossil fuels, climate change due to increased CO2 emissions and other negative impacts of energy use.
+Concepts to regulate pollutants by economic incentives as cap and trade and concepts of support for energy saving measures and more sustainable technologies are discussed and valuated.

+externalities e.g. pollution by mining and extraction of fossil fuels, climate change due to increased CO2 emissions and other negative impacts of energy use.
+Concepts to regulate pollutants by economic incentives as

+cap and trade and concepts of support for energy saving measures and more sustainable technologies are

+discussed and valuated.

+Teaching methods

+Lecture with exercise in workgroups

+Entry requirements

+None

+Types of assessment

+Graded examination

+Requirements for the award of credit points

+Module exam grade 4.0 or better

+Use of module (in other study programs)